triggermesh/docs/docs/targets/elasticsearch.md

 ## Prerequisite(s)

 - An Elasticsearch cluster

-- Credentials for the Elasticsearch cluster in either of the following forms:
-    * User and password
+- Elasticsearch credentials (username and password or API key)
-    * API Key

-Consult the [Secrets](../guides/secrets.md) guide for more information about how to add the Elasticsearch password and API key as secrets.
+Consult the [Secrets](../guides/secrets.md) guide for more information about how to add the Elasticsearch credentials as a secret.

 ## Creating an Elasticsearch Cluster